Skip to main content

 Neurotransmitter Modulation and Synaptic Plasticity

-At a deeper biological level, the long-term cognitive benefits of are rooted in the modulation of neurotransmitter systems and the enhancement of synaptic plasticity.
+At a deeper biological level, the long-term cognitive benefits of hormonal optimization are rooted in the modulation of neurotransmitter systems and the enhancement of synaptic plasticity.
 The brain’s cognitive machinery relies on a delicate balance of excitatory and inhibitory signals.
 Hormones and peptides act as master regulators of this balance.

 For instance, GHRH administration has been demonstrated to increase brain levels of gamma-aminobutyric acid (GABA), the primary inhibitory neurotransmitter in the central nervous system.
-An increase in GABAergic tone can reduce neuronal excitotoxicity—a state of excessive stimulation that leads to cell damage—and improve cognitive control by filtering out irrelevant stimuli, thereby enhancing focus and executive function.
+An increase in GABAergic tone can reduce neuronal excitotoxicity ∞ a state of excessive stimulation that leads to cell damage ∞ and improve cognitive control by filtering out irrelevant stimuli, thereby enhancing focus and executive function.

 Simultaneously, these protocols influence brain-derived neurotrophic factor (BDNF), a protein that is fundamental for the survival of existing neurons and the growth of new ones.
 Both testosterone and estrogen have been shown to upregulate BDNF expression in key brain regions like the hippocampus and prefrontal cortex, areas indispensable for memory formation and complex thought.
-This upregulation supports synaptic plasticity, the ability of synapses to strengthen or weaken over time, which is the cellular basis of learning and memory.
-By restoring hormonal levels, these therapies effectively provide the raw materials needed to maintain and remodel the brain’s physical architecture.

 How Does Hormone Therapy Impact Neuro-Inflammation?